Sakamoto Ryōma: First assassination attempt

-In March of 1866, several agents of the shogunate attempted to assassinate Sakamoto Ryōma by ambushing him at the Teradaya ryokan in Kyoto.
+In March 1866, several agents of the shogunate attempted to assassinate Sakamoto Ryōma by ambushing him at the Teradaya ryokan in Kyoto.
 Two aspects of this have become famous.
 Firstly, he was alerted just in time by his future wife Narasaki Ryō (Oryō), who was surprised in her bath by the attackers and ran across a garden and up to the second floor of the inn to warn Sakamoto.
 Secondly, he used a Western firearm, a Smith and Wesson revolver, to fight off these attackers.

 Assassination

 Sakamoto was assassinated at the Ōmiya Inn (Omiya) in Kyoto on 10 December 1867, not long before the Meiji Restoration took place, at the age of 31.
 At night, assassins gathered at the door of the inn, one approached and knocked, acting as an ordinary caller.
 The door was answered by Sakamoto's bodyguard and manservant Yamada Tōkichi (山田藤吉), a former sumo wrestler, who told the stranger he would see if Sakamoto was accepting callers at that hour of the evening.
 When the bodyguard turned his back, the visitor at the door drew his sword and fatally slashed his back.
 The team of assassins then rushed in past the dying bodyguard and up the stairs to the guests' rooms.
 Sakamoto and his associate Nakaoka Shintarō were resting and talking in one room.
 Hearing the scuffle on the first floor, Sakamoto opened the door to yell at his bodyguard, thinking he was wrestling with a friend.
 The assassins charged the room, some tearing through the paper doors, and a confused melée ensued as lamps were knocked over and the room went dark.
 By the end of the fight, both Sakamoto and Shintaro lay badly wounded, and the assassins fled.
 Sakamoto died that night, regretting with his last words that his assassins caught him unprepared.
 Shintaro succumbed to injuries two days later, never regaining enough consciousness to identify the assassins, but mentioned hearing Iyo dialect among the killers.

 The night of the assassination was eventually called the Omiya Incident (近江屋事件).
 According to the traditional lunar calendar, Sakamoto was born on the 15th day of the 11th month, and killed on his birthday in 1867.
 Initial reports of Sakamoto's and Shintarō's deaths accused members of the Shinsengumi, a special police force of swordsmen from the Bakufu (Tokugawa military government) based in Kyoto.
 Shinsengumi leader Kondō Isami was later executed on this charge.
 However, members of another pro-shōgun group, the Mimawarigumi, confessed to the murder in 1870.
 Although Mimawarigumi members Sasaki Tadasaburō (佐々木 只三郎) and Imai Nobuo carry the blame, the identity of the true assassin has never been proven.
 Okuda Matsugoro, who was known for working since his early adolescence as a spy for Kondō, was rumoured to have taken part in the assassination.